jonifen/jonifen-web/content/about.md

 type: "sitecontent"
 date: 2015-11-17T23:14:01+01:00
 title: "About"
-description: "Software Developer in C#, JavaScript.
-Husband and Dad of 4.
-Old before my time, but still a child at heart."
 ---

 I'm a Software Developer using C#, JavaScript (including React and Redux).
 As penance for a past life, I have a lot of experience with VB6 too :)